Clare Gerada: Personal life

 Gerada is married to Sir Simon Wessely, a professor of psychiatry.
 He was knighted in 2013.

-She was one of the first people in the UK to publicly self-isolate when she contracted Coronavirus during a trip to New York in March 2020.
-She described it as the 'worst illness I've ever had'.
+She was one of the first people in the UK to self-isolate publicly when she contracted coronavirus during a trip to New York in March 2020.
+She described it as the "worst illness I've ever had".

 She gave an interview from home to Good Morning Britain, which entertained viewers when she was interrupted by her phone and her dog.
+In her spare time, Gerada is a keen bridge player.